Cy5er/Portfolio/Computer Vision Assignments/Assignment 5/README.md

    ![Hough Transform Lines](Screenshot%202025-03-23%20193748.jpg)
    - *Hough space image (top) with bright peaks indicating strong lines.*
    - *Detected lines drawn in multiple colors (bottom) overlaying the original keyboard image.*

-Through these tasks, you will develop a practical grasp of **edge-based** feature extraction and **robust** line detection, essential for image analysis and geometric reasoning in computer vision.